-Not all hip-related problems need surgery, but if we discover that your hip could benefit from one of the range of operations that we carry out, the BMI Meriden Hospital is well equipped to look after you.
+Not all hip-related problems need surgery, but if we discover that your hip could benefit from one of the range of operations that we carry out, the Hip Arthroscopy Clinic is well equipped to look after you at state-of-the-art private hospitals in London or Coventry.

 Compared to joints such as the knee or shoulder, the hip is deep inside.
 Although you can feel the prominent bone at the top of your thigh, that isn’t the hip joint.
 The closest you can get to it is to press deep into the crease of your groin, and even then you can’t really feel the joint.